 “In a free and equal society, all people have the right to peacefully protest at public places regardless of whether the police consider the protest to be politically correct or not”, concludes Kitchen.

-Any individual who has received a ticket while exercising their constitutional freedoms of expression, assembly, association or religion should contact the Justice Centre for Constitutional Freedoms, a non-profit, non-partisan federally registered charity and public interest law firm dedicated to protecting the fundamental freedoms of all Canadians.
+Any individual who has received a ticket while exercising their constitutional freedoms of expression, assembly, association or religion should contact the Justice Centre for Constitutional Freedoms, a non-profit, non-partisan federally registered charity dedicated to protecting the fundamental freedoms of all Canadians.